zimejin/CRUD-MongoDB-Express-App/README.md

 * Open a terminal and type "mongod" into the commandline and press enter
 - This would start a mongodb server, minimize the terminal.

-* Open the anotehr terminal, in the commandline cd to the project's root directory.
+* Open the another terminal, in the commandline cd to the project's root directory.
 * Install the required dependencies by running "npm install"

 * Open another terminal and cd to data (Mongo-mart/data) directory, while in the directory run the following code